Upcoming Travel Calendar

 WORLD'S LARGEST CRUISE SHIP Mar 2015:

-Mike & Sandy, along with cruise friends from Florida, sailed around the Caribbean on "Allure of the Seas," the largest cruise ship in the world.
-They're more often on 1500-passenger Holland America ships, so the 6200+ on this ship was amazing (but quite well managed).
-Mike wanted to check out this ship, which has numerous superlatives (Zip-line, surf-boarding, water-theater show like at the Bellagio, a full-sized ice skating rink, etc.), but two jaw-dropping features involve the huge attrium "park" in the middle of the ship filled with over 12,000 live plants, and below that, an enclosed "main street" promenade where shops, restaurants, bars, etc. (even a Starbucks) are found.
+Mike & Sandy, along with cruise friends from Florida, sailed the Caribbean on "Allure of the Seas," the largest cruise ship in the world.
+They're usually on 1500-passenger Holland America ships, so the 6200+ on this ship was amazing (but surprising well managed).
+Mike wanted to check out this ship, which has numerous superlatives (Zip-line, surf-boarding, water-theater show like at the Bellagio, a full-sized ice skating rink, etc.), and two jaw-dropping features: the huge attrium "park" in the middle of the ship filled with over 12,000 live plants, and below that, an enclosed "main street" promenade where shops, restaurants, bars, etc. (even a Starbucks) are found.

 There was fabulous entertainment, and impressively good food.
-The ride is very smooth -- this ship is almost twice as wide as the typical Holland America ship, and much heavier -- it can't even go through the new large locks at the Panama Canal.
+The ride is very smooth -- this ship is almost twice as wide as our typical Holland America ship, and much heavier -- it can't go through even the new large locks at the Panama Canal.
 There were over 1000 kids aboard, but thanks to the size of the ship, they were barely noticed.

 You can see more about the Allure, and a few pictures from our time on the ship, here.